IlyaNyrkov/IlyaNyrkov/README.md

 <!-- Introduction -->
 # Hello, everyone! 👋
 My name is Ilya Nyrkov and I'm a software developer.
-I'm from Russia, living in Moscow currently working in VK Tarantool. <br />
+I'm from Russia, living in Moscow currently working in VK Tarantool <br />
+and studying in Bauman Moscow State University.
 My contacts
 ## 🔧 Technologies & Tools
 <!-- Technology shields -->